 Check out the a bench at the third pond, which is heavily vegetated with emergent wetland plants and is a good area to observe waterfowl and other waterbirds!

-Udall is on Lincoln Street, between Riverside Avenue and Buckingham Park.
+Udall is on Lincoln Avenue, between Riverside Avenue and Buckingham Park.
 There is pedestrian and bike access only, no parking or parking lot is provided.
 The nearest parking is available at Buckingham Park, 101 First Street.

 - Poudre River Natural Areas Management Plan

 - Bird Checklist- Courtesy of Fort Collins Audubon Society

 - Udall Natural Area is an Important Bird Area, learn more here.